Marine Environmental Science (section 1)

 How does BioSM 1620 section 1 differ from BioSM 1620 section 2?

-- Different instructor: Mr. Mark Johnson (section 1) / Dr. Kylla Benes (section 2)
+- Different instructor: TBA (section 1) / Dr. Kylla Benes (section 2)

 |High school students examine specimens at the laboratory sea table.|